oscailte-mc/discipline/spec/proposal.md

 Plugin API :: General implementation of an API, this API will be fleshed out at a later date. [^3]

-RESTful API :: A swagger implentation will be created at a later date, allows users to have a web interface and other non-minecraft services to hook into the plugin, perhaps laying the basis for cross-game support for guilds that host servers across multiple games.
+RESTful API :: A swagger implementation will be created at a later date, allowing users to have a web interface and other non-Minecraft services to hook into the plugin, perhaps laying the basis for cross-game support for guilds that host servers across multiple games.

 ## Hooks